 - alignment of public health expenditure with the national budget.

-We have built upon best-practice methods proven to yield optimum results in logistically challenging environments.
-We implement innovative and cost-saving systems and approaches through hands-on leadership training and supply chain technical support.
-We support workforce capacity development across all core supply chain functions at DDMS and NMSA in operating with performance-based and results-focused processes as they align with individual, directorate and corporate KPIs.
+Having built upon best-practice methods proven to yield optimum results in logistically challenging environments, we implemented innovative and cost-saving systems and approaches through hands-on leadership training and supply chain technical support.
+Amongst others, we supported workforce capacity development across all core supply chain functions at DDMS and NMSA in operating with performance-based and results-focused processes as they align with individual, directorate and corporate KPIs.

 - Over 6400m3 of free healthcare drugs distributed in 2019